BlvckKryptonite/game-xit/README.md

 ## Acknowledgements

 - Special thanks to the Code Institute's "Love Running" project and other educational resources for design inspiration and responsive layout practices.
+Special thanks to [Psychology tools](https://psychology-tools.com/test/excessive-gaming-screening-tool) as well for the comprehensive self-assessment tool to evaluate gaming habits.
 ---

 ## Final Note